The Expanding Universe of Olink Insight

 Navigation redesign for a growing scientific platform

-Olink Insight started as a focused platform with just a couple of features.
-But like many growing tools, it gradually expanded into a collection of powerful, yet scattered, capabilities.
-Each solved a specific problem — but together, they became a puzzle box with no obvious opening move.
+Olink Insight started as a focused platform with just two straightforward features.
+But like many growing tools, it gradually expanded into a collection of powerful capabilities.
+Each solved a specific problem, however all cluttered together they became impossible to locate and understand.

 To users, this felt arbitrary.
 It was difficult to answer basic questions like: